upenn-embedded/final-project-website-submission-f25-t24-f25-team-1-team_name/README.md

 #### 3.1 Software Requirements Specification (SRS) Results

-_Based on your quantified system performance, comment on how you achieved or fell short of your expected requirements._

-_Did your requirements change?
-If so, why?
-Failing to meet a requirement is acceptable; understanding the reason why is critical!_

-_Validate at least two requirements, showing how you tested and your proof of work (videos, images, logic analyzer/oscilloscope captures, etc.)._

 | ID     | Description                                                                                                                                                                    | Validation Outcome                                                                                                                             |
 | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------- |